beet-software/dorm/docs/docs/user-guide/recipes/index.md

 The first event is the current result.
 Later events depend on the selected engine.
 Some engines provide reactive streams, while others emit only the initial read.
-Confirm the behavior in the [engine capability table](../../reference/engine-capabilities.md) before treating the stream as live synchronization.
+Confirm the behavior in the [engine and platform support table](../../reference/engine-support.md) before treating the stream as live synchronization.

 ## Load a model together with related records